 Chicago Review Press sends me the most enthralling books to work on, from educational books on history and explorers to tales of journalists hunting Sasquatch.
 It's so much fun to work on CRP's well-written manuscripts.

 In 2007 I wrote a few articles for eHow just for fun, mostly drawing on knowledge gained through eight years enjoying myself working on a record-collecting magazine.
 The articles get rewritten there after five years or so, so mine are gone.
 The titles included: "How to Appraise and Enjoy a Collection of 78 rpm Records," "How to Buy or Sell A Beatles 'Butcher Cover' Record," "How to Store and Ship Records," "How to Appraise an Elvis Presley Record Collection," "How to Appraise and Enjoy a Collection of 78 RPM Records," "How to Appraise a Beatles Record Collection," "How to Appraise and Sell an Introducing the Beatles Record," "How to Identify a Rare Freewheelin' Bob Dylan Record," and "How to Understand the Used-Records Market."
 I worked for the parent company, Demand Media, as a copy chief for five years until a major restructuring.
 I reviewed work of copy editors and edited blog posts and articles in the home, decor, garden, hobbies, and crafts areas as well.
 In 2009, I edited about 3,500 articles for Demand.
-I still edit articles occasionally for the company's partners.

 I worked on digital middle school social studies and English language arts educational materials through Edgenuity.

 I worked on K–12 library nonfiction for Marshall Cavendish before the company got bought and stopped using freelancers.